cme212/course/notes/lecture-06/specifications.md

 ```c++
  * @return The size of a
 ```
-when read in plain text and highlights ` a} when formatted and viewed.
+when read in plain text and highlights `a` in formatted documentation.

 To refer to values that change during the operation of the method we use `old X` and `new X`.
 Here, `old X` (where `X` may be a parameter, global variable, member variable, etc) refers to the value of `X` at the point of call, before the function executes, while `new X` refers to the value of `X` at the point of return, immediately after the function executes.
 For instance, postconditions will often define `new X` in terms of `old X`.